spyder-ide/qtpy/README.md

 If you don't have any, it is recommended to create the them.
-For example, in an environment where PyQt5 is installed and selected (or the default fallback, if no binding can be found in the environment), this would output the following files:
+For example, in an environment where PyQt5 is installed and selected (or the default fallback, if no binding can be found in the environment), this would output the following:

 `pyrightconfig.json`